 The egg mixture is made with eggs, cheese, dried herbs, salt and black pepper.

 What will greet you when you open the oven door is a perfectly baked, golden, steaming tomato and cheese quiche with THE TASTIEST CRUST!
-This is a quiche with simple flavours…But tell me, what goes together better than cheese and tomato?
+This is a quiche with simple flavours and no cream or milk…Tell me, what goes together better than cheese and tomato?
 Add some herbs and you’ve got YUMMY Food Simplicity at it’s very best!

 A couple of weeks ago some friends dropped by for the night and brought with them a whole crate of their Deeeelicious tomatoes, fresh off their farm.
 There is nothing like a farm fresh tomato…I have never found a store bought tomato with the same amazing colour and flavour of a freshly picked farm tomato.
 Amazing!!